v21/viewsonanobject/README.md

 Install a recent version of node (7.10 works).
 Fetch the requirements by running `npm install` in the root of this folder.
 You should now be able to run `node read.js` - hopefully, a lot of stuff should be spewed into the terminal, and you should have a new folder within `output/` containing a book, in webpage form.

 To convert that book to a pdf, you can either run a local development server and browse to it via localhost (I use the server built into php : `php -S localhost:8080`) or upload it to a web server.
 Navigate to that page (these outputs were rendered in Chrome).
-It will take a while to load and render the page - every page is a new WebGL scene.
+It will take a minute or so to load and render the page - every page is a new WebGL scene.
 Now go to Print, and "Print as PDF" (this may also take some time to render).